A brief introduction to DIN sockets on hifi

 Pinout of an amplifier DIN connection (front side of socket / solder side of plug)

 The cables connect each pin to the same pin on the other end, so the socket on a tape deck will have a mirror image of this layout, the output is connected to pins 3,5 and pins 1,4 are used for input3.
-This has the side effect that you can't use an ordinary DIN cable to connect something like a tuner directly to a tape deck, but since that's unwise for reasons I'll get to later, that might be an intentional feature.
+This has the side effect that you can't use an ordinary DIN cable to connect something like a tuner directly to a tape deck, but since that's unwise for reasons I'll get to later, this might be an intentional feature.

 Cables